 As far as deciding which type is the best is concerned, there isn’t a lot that ends up separating them.
 For example in a majority of cases Internet service providers already provide you with the ability to do what you deem fit when you’re getting the broadband connection initially.
 Some trusted names of applications or control facilitators are Norton Family, DNS Angel, Bit defender and Forticlient.

 Parental control is the technological way to deal with this monstrosity of a thing called the internet.
 Because new problems need new solutions.
-However, it is still impossible to make sure that the use of parental controls will completely restrict internet usage.
+However, it is still impossible to make sure that the use of Content filters will completely restrict internet usage.
 Kids are generally restless or more accurately “active”.
 They always need something to do and today internet seems to solve the problem for many parents but as we previously discussed.
 The number of harms associated to internet surfing outweigh the benefits, hence it is time to move back to our ideas of simpler times.
 We know that we can restrict access by changing the Wi-Fi password, using parental controls of different kinds, MAC Address filtering and much more.
 But the fact of the matter is that eventually at some point you will give in to your (annoying) kid and revert back to your work.
 The real solution is to provide an alternative to that unruly child and his restless soul.
 I would highlight only some of the things you can indulge your children in;

 The greatest alternative, may be a little hard to achieve but you may use reward systems and in house competitions to make your child read the book.
 You can have him act it out, rewrite the ending, write a summary, write something about his favorite character and much more.
 Just get a little creative to make it interesting for him